Universality for one-dimensional hierarchical coalescence processes with double and triple merges: OCP process: Proof of Theorems and OCP process: Proof of Theorems 2.6 and 2.8

-As a consequence of the above result and Remark \ref{linguini}, we get that the closure $\bar \bbL$ of $\bbL$ is a Markov generator in the sense of \cite[Ch.
-1, Def.
-2.7]{L} (briefly, we will say that $\bbL$ is a L--Markov generator).
+As a~consequence of the above result and Remark~\ref{linguini}, we get that the closure $\bar\mathbb{L}$ of $\mathbb{L}$ is a~Markov generator in the sense of \cite{L}, Chapter~1, Definition~2.7 (briefly, we will say that $\mathbb{L}$ is an $L$-Markov generator).

-\begin{Lemma} If $f\in \bbD$, then there exists a sequence $f_n\in \bbB_{\rm loc}$ such that $f_n \to f$ and $\bbL f_n \to \bbL f$ in $\bbB$. \end{Lemma}
+\begin{Lemma} If $f\in\mathbb{D}$, then there exists a~sequence $f_n\in\mathbb {B}_{\mathrm{loc}}$ such that $f_n \to f$ and $\mathbb{L}f_n \to\mathbb{L}f$ in $\mathbb{B}$. \end{Lemma}